Is it legal for employers to give applicants pre-employment assessments?

 While not everyone loves interviews, they are a necessary part of the hiring process, so it’s important to make them as valuable as possible.
 By using the results from assessments, such as personality tests, hiring managers and interviewers can zero in on areas where they think the candidate might bring a particular strength—or where the candidate might have an area of opportunity.
 The use of assessments provides context for structured interviews, furthering the predictive power of the hiring process.

-Pre-employment assessments can narrow the applicant pool to the most qualified prospects.
+Assessments can narrow the applicant pool to the most qualified prospects.

-It is not uncommon to receive many applications in response to a job posting—and it can be challenging to sort through who is actually qualified and would best suit the position.
+It’s not uncommon to receive many applications in response to a job posting—and it can be challenging to sort through who is actually qualified and would best suit the position.
 By adding assessments into the hiring process, organizations can screen out those who aren’t qualified or fit to the requirements and can zero in on those who are likely to have success in the role.

 Not only is it appropriate to use assessments in the hiring process—when they’re properly developed and validated, of course—but implementing assessments is advantageous for both the employer and the candidate.
 By using assessments and tests to identify the best candidates, an organization can optimize their talent practices, bringing in the best people to promote a skilled and engaged workforce.